 As a result of the tax benefits described above, our total income derived from business operations are subject to corporate tax in India at a lower rate as compared to the statutory tax rate of 34.9%.
-Currently, minimum tax rate statute is applicable to our operations in India and are paying taxes in India at a rate of 17.5% for the nine months ended December 31, 2021 and the fiscal year ended March 31, 2021 and 2020.
+Currently, minimum tax rate statute is applicable to our operations in India and are paying taxes in India at a rate of 17.5% for the fiscal years ended March 31, 2022, 2021 and 2020.
 As such, we have accumulated credit of taxes available to be utilized in future periods to offset the normal taxes.
-In addition, the aforementioned taxed incentives result in a portion of our pre-tax income not being subject to income tax for the nine months ended December 31, 2021 and the fiscal years ended March 31, 2021 and 2020, which decreased our income tax expense by Rs.
-486 million (US\$7 million), Rs.
-432 million (US\$6 million) and Rs.
+In addition, the aforementioned taxed incentives result in a portion of our pre-tax income not being subject to income tax for the fiscal years ended March 31, 2022, 2021 and 2020, ended be available to be utilized in future periods to offset the normal taxes.
+In addition, the aforementioned taxed incentives result in a portion of our pre-tax income not being subject to income tax for the fiscal years ended March 31, 2022, 2021 and 2020, which decreased our income tax expense by Rs.
+725 million (US\$10 million), Rs.
+432 million and Rs.
 437 million in these periods, respectively, compared to the tax amounts that we estimate we would have been required to pay if these incentives had not been available.

-The following table sets forth our consolidated income tax expense and effective tax rate for the nine months ended December 31, 2021 and the fiscal years ended March 31, 2021 and 2020:
+The following table sets forth our consolidated income tax expense and effective tax rate for the fiscal years ended March 31, 2022, 2021 and 2020: